 We are working with a local recycling company to recycle soft plastics which the council currently cannot recycle.

-We have already achieved our first target of gathering 72kg of soft plastic!
-This means that we will soon have a picnic table made entirely from our recycled plastic!
+Last year we achieved our first target of gathering 72kg of soft plastic!
+This resulted in us having a fantastic picnic table made entirely from our recycled plastic!
 What an AWESOME effort.
+Here it is:

 We are not stopping there though.
 Our children are passionate about protecting our planet so they are taking massive action.
 Nailsworth School is going to carry on recycling soft plastics, as we believe there is too much plastic littering the world and by recycling what we are throwing away in Nailsworth, we are doing our bit to make a difference.